-The TGSP was introduced to encourage wider participation in the tourism grading system and to reduce the cost burden of grading on small tourism enterprises.
+The Tourism Grading Support Programme was introduced to encourage wider participation in the tourism grading system and to reduce the cost burden of grading on small tourism enterprises.
 The programme also aims to stimulate an increase in conformity to quality standards in tourism that will enhance the overall visitor experience and improve South Africa's competitiveness as a tourism destination.

 The programme offers discounts of between 80% and 90% on the cost of star grading assessment fees for accommodation establishments and meeting venues.
+The programme is administered by the TGCSA.